yokharian/IA-Sales-Agent/README.md

 1. Documents are loaded from `data/documents` (supports .txt and .md, skips hidden files)
 2. Text is chunked using RecursiveCharacterTextSplitter (default 500/100)
 3. Each chunk is embedded with HuggingFace (all-MiniLM-L6-v2)
-4. FAISS performs similarity search to find the most relevant chunks for a query
+4. ChromaDB performs similarity search to find the most relevant chunks for a query
 5. The selected chunks are concatenated and returned as a context string

 ## 📊 Defaults